Pest's Spicy Summer Release

 As we approach summer, we are thrilled to announce our upcoming release: the highly anticipated "Spicy Summer" release.
 This release brings an array of exciting features that will make it feel like a major version without actually being one - it's Pest v2.9.0 - so it's just a "composer update" away from you.
 Without further delay, let's dive into what we have in store for you this summer:

-• Drift Plugin, for automatically convert your PHPUnit tests to Pest
+- Drift Plugin, to automatically convert your PHPUnit tests to Pest

 Built-in Snapshot Testing